postgrespro/vops/README.md

 1. Query doesn't contain joins.
 2. Query performs aggregation of vector (tile) columns.
-3. All other expressions in target list, `ORDER BY` / `GROUP BY` clauses refers only to scalar attributes of projection.
+3. All other expressions in target list, `ORDER BY` / `GROUP BY` clauses refer only to scalar attributes of projection.

 Projection can be removed using `drop_projection(projection_name text)` function.
 It not only drops the correspondent table, but also removes information about it from `vops_partitions` table